 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Houma is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Houma is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Houma who work in office and administrative support (11.65%), sales jobs (11.30%), and management occupations (8.81%).

 Houma is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The percentage of adults in Houma who are college-educated is close to the national average for all communities of 21.84%: 19.32% of the adults in Houma have a bachelor's degree or advanced degree.
+The education level of Houma citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.32% of adults 25 and older in Houma have a college degree.

 The per capita income in Houma in 2018 was $28,455, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
 This equates to an annual income of $113,820 for a family of four.
 However, Houma contains both very wealthy and poor people as well.